-All the children have settled in really well and we are really pleased with how calmly they are coming into the classroom and how well they are listening.
-If you have any questions about your child's learning please do come and see us or make an appointment via the school office.
+The children are settling in well and we are really pleased with how calmly they are coming into the classroom and how well they are listening.
+If you have any questions about your child's learning or any general queries, please do come and talk to us or make an appointment via the school office.